 - Interspecies Romance: In Merry Madagascar, Private falls in love with Cupid the reindeer, while Kowalski develops a crush on Eva the snowy owl in Penguins of Madagascar.

 - Jerk with a Heart of Gold: As their movie shows.
-Really, they aren't bad peop-err-penguins, just little psychotic.
+Really, they aren't bad peop-err-penguins, just a little psychotic.
 Also, they love each other and they always help zoosters.